-Septicemia is the clinical name for blood poisoning by bacteria.
-Septicemia that progresses to septic shock has a death rate as high as 50 percent, depending on the type of organism involved.
-Septicemia is a medical emergency and needs urgent medical treatment.
+Septicemia, or sepsis, is the clinical name for blood poisoning by bacteria.
+It is the body's most extreme response to an infection.
+Sepsis that progresses to septic shock has a death rate as high as 50%, depending on the type of organism involved.
+Sepsis is a medical emergency and needs urgent medical treatment.
+Without treatment, sepsis can quickly lead to tissue damage, organ failure, and death.

-The following are the most common symptoms of septicemia.
+The following are the most common symptoms of sepsis.
 However, each person may experience symptoms differently.

-Patients with septicemia often develop a hemorrhagic rash—a cluster of tiny blood spots that look like pinpricks in the skin.
+People with sepsis often develop a hemorrhagic rash—a cluster of tiny blood spots that look like pinpricks in the skin.
 If untreated, these gradually get bigger and begin to look like fresh bruises.
 These bruises then join together to form larger areas of purple skin damage and discoloration.

-Septicemia develops very quickly.
-The patient rapidly becomes very ill, and may:
+Sepsis develops very quickly.
+The person rapidly becomes very ill, and may:

 Lose interest in food and surroundings